-Most infections are due to 5 species: P. falciparum, P. vivax, P. ovale, P. malariae and P. knowlesi.
-All species may cause uncomplicated malaria; severe malaria (defined by the presence of complications) is almost always due to P. falciparum.
+– 5 species of Plasmodium cause malaria in humans: P. falciparum, P. vivax, P. ovale, P. malariae and P. knowlesi.
+All species may cause uncomplicated malaria.
+Severe malaria (defined by the presence of complications) is almost always due to P. falciparum

-Clinical suspicion of malaria should be confirmed whenever possible by a parasitologicaldiagnosis.
-However, treatment of suspected malaria should not be delayed when confirmatory testing is not available: uncomplicated malaria can progress rapidly to severe malaria, and severe malaria may cause death within a few hours if left untreated.
+– Uncomplicated malaria can rapidly progress to severe malaria, and severe malaria may cause death within a few hours if left untreated.

-Malaria should always be considered in a patient living in or coming from an endemic area, who presents with fever (or history of fever in the previous 48 hours).
+Malaria should always be considered in patients living in or coming from, an endemic area, who presents with fever (or history of fever in the previous 48 hours).

 Fever is frequently associated with chills, sweating, headache, muscular ache, malaise, anorexia or nausea.
 In children, fever may be associated with abdominal pain, diarrhoea and vomiting.
-Anaemia is frequent in children and pregnant women.
+Mild to moderate anaemia is frequent in children and pregnant women.

-In addition to the above, the patient presents with one or more of the following complications:
+In addition to the above, patients presenting with one or more of the following complications1 should be hospitalised immediately:

-– Seizures, generalised or focal (e.g. abnormal eye movements).
+– Seizures: more than 2 episodes of generalised or focal (e.g. abnormal eye movements) seizures within 24 hours.

-– Respiratory distress: rapid and laboured breathing or slow, deep breathing.
+– Respiratory distress: rapid, laboured breathing or slow, deep breathing.

-– Circulatory collapse (shock): cold extremities, weak or absent pulse, slow capillary refill time (> 3 seconds), cyanosis.
+– Shock: cold extremities, weak or absent pulse, capillary refill time ≥ 3 seconds, cyanosis.

-– Jaundice (check mucosal surfaces of the mouth, conjunctivae and palms).
+– Jaundice: yellow discolouration of mucosal surfaces of the mouth, conjunctivae and palms.

 – Haemoglobinuria: dark red urine.